A Hydraulic Approach to Equilibria of Resource Selection Games: `` " Standard '' " Resource Selection Games

 where $\mu\eqdef \lim_{h\to\infty} m(h)=\sum_{\type\in\type}\mu^{\type}$ is the total mass of the system.
 Once again, the height of the center of mass, which our construction turns out to minimize, equals $P^*$ up to a multiplicative constant.\footnote{The reader is referred once again to the special case of our construction that is given in \cite{noncoop-market-alloc}, which can be more easily and intuitively shown to minimize gravitation potential energy and height of center of mass.}

-We conclude this discussion by noting that the generalization of resource selection games studied in the next \lcnamecref{compress-expand} also demonstrates the ability of hydraulic analysis to generalize beyond what can be proven regarding resource selection games via the game-theoretic potential approach.\footnote{One may say that with respect to resource selection games, hydraulic analysis has more potential than potential has.} Indeed, even though the games studied in the next \lcnamecref{compress-expand} are generally not potential games in the sense of \cite{MondererShapley96}, our hydraulic construction naturally extends to solving them.
-(Indeed, in that generalized setting, in which the total mass of the system is no longer constant, our construction no longer necessarily minimizes the gravitational potential energy, nor the height of the center of mass, of the system.)
+We conclude this discussion by noting that the generalization of resource selection games studied in the next \lcnamecref{compress-expand} also demonstrates that hydraulic analysis is by no means confined to games that can be analyzed via the game-theoretic potential approach.
+Indeed, even though the games studied in the next \lcnamecref{compress-expand} are generally not potential games in the sense of \cite{MondererShapley96}, our hydraulic construction naturally extends to solving them.
+(Indeed, in that generalized setting, in which the total mass of the system is no longer constant or the density not uniform, our construction no longer necessarily minimizes the gravitational potential energy, nor the height of the center of mass, of the system.)